3.2.Quran Main Message

 WHAT WILL YOU SAY IS THE SUMMARIZED MAIN MESSAGE OF THE QURAN?

-(Please try to write it in a few short sentences say 50 Words).
+(Please try to write it in a few short sentences of say 50 Words).

 Welcome to still write it in the Comment section.